 - Office of Accessibility Resources (OAR)

 - Chemistry Resource Center (CRC)

 - One-to-one, one-hour tutoring sessions in most undergraduate courses, particularly mathematics, chemistry, physics, computer science, engineering, business, composition, and psychology

 - One-to-one assistance from English instructors and peer tutors who help students improve communication skills by answering questions and reviewing written work

 - One-to-one assistance in core self-management skills such as goal setting, time management, note-taking methods, and exam-review strategies

 - Supplemental instruction sessions in cooperation with academic departments for challenging courses

 - Study groups of three or more students who meet in advance of exams to prepare with materials provided by departments

 - Community outreach to local 6-12 grade students who need help in mathematics and science

-- Counseling students who need help with their studies or with campus life as it relates to their studies
+- Counseling for students who need help with their studies or with campus life as related to their studies

 - Midterm progress reports to students